Lss1242/Lss1242.github.io/_pages/about.md

 News:
 ------

+**14-18 Sep.
+2024**: Physically attended PPSN 2024 conference and presented our accepted paper "Overcoming Binary Adversarial Optimisation with Competitive Coevolution", in Hagenberg, Austria

+**3-9 Aug.
+2024**: Physically attended IJCAI 2024 conference and presented our accepted paper "Concentration Tail-Bound Analysis of Coevolutionary and Bandit Learning Algorithms", in Jeju, South Korea

 **19 June.
 2024**: Physically attended Artifical Intelligence Workshop and gave a talk about "Runtime Analysis in AI Theory Studies How Algorithm Iterations are Influenced by Design and Problem Structure" at Tsinghua University, in Beijing, China

 **31 May.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in PPSN 2024